The average pay for a Vice President (VP) Of Product Development is $54.04 per hour.

 Popular Skills for Vice President (VP) of Product Development

 VPs of Product Development report using a large range of skills on the job.
 Most notably, skills in Product Management, Business Development, Strategic Project Management, and Software Development are correlated to pay that is above average, with boosts between 6 percent and 12 percent.
-Skills that seem to negatively impact pay include Product Marketing, Data Modeling, and Media / Public Relations.
-It is often found that people who know Product Development are also skilled in Project Management and Business Development.
+Skills that are correlated to lower pay, on the other hand, include Product Marketing, Data Modeling, and Media / Public Relations.
+For most people, competency in Product Development indicates knowledge of Project Management and Business Development.

 Pay by Experience Level for Vice President (VP) of Product Development